mikeseese/vscode-velma-debug/README.md

 1. Reload VS Code

 ## Current Limitations (of both SDB and SDB VS Code Extension)
-- No storage support (will be supported in v0.2.0 in the coming days [as of 2/20/2018])
+- No storage or storage variable inspection support (will be supported in v0.2.0 in the coming days [as of 2/20/2018])
-- No memory support (will be supported in v0.2.0 in the coming days [as of 2/20/2018])
+    - Note: This is currently under work and mostly just tedious implementation of the different types and supporting correct visualization within the extension.
 - No `hover` REPL/Debug Console viewing support
 - No backwards stepping support (will be supported in v0.3.0 in the next week [as of 2/20/2018])
 - Port between SDB and Ganache is hardcoded to `8455`